“Should I hire a marketing agency or an in-house marketing person?”

 All in all, hiring an in-house marketing employee offers the benefit of deep alignment with your brand and immediate accessibility, but it also comes with the potential drawbacks of limited expertise, higher costs, and resource constraints.

-3 Positives of Hiring a Marketing Agency
+Benefits of Hiring a Marketing Agency

-1. Variety of Skills and Resources
+Variety of Skills and Resources

 Agencies also have more resources that can benefit your campaign or project.
 Marketing firms are typically up to date with and have access to the latest in design and marketing software programs.

 It’ll take a few in-house marketing hires to match the collective brainpower you'd get from an agency.
-Bringing on an equivalent marketing staff isn't always an option for smaller companies.
+And bringing on an equivalent marketing staff isn't always an option for smaller companies.
 If you can afford to hire a few people with different strengths, great!
 If you can’t, an agency might be in your best interests.

-Once the agency knows what your mission and goals are, the team will handle the implementation and execution of the agreed plan.
-You will still have control over the goals and plans, but the agency experts will take the implementation work off of your plate.
+Once the agency knows what your mission and goals are, the team will handle the execution of the agreed-upon plan.
+You will still have ultimate control, but the agency experts will take the implementation work off of your plate.